 - Make a paste of the cumin, ginger and garlic with a mortar and pestle or in a food processor.

-- Heat the final remaining 1 tbsp oil in the wok or skillet and add the mustard seeds, fenugreek seeds and onion seeds, if using.
+- Heat the final remaining 1 tablespoon oil in the wok or skillet and add the mustard seeds, fenugreek seeds and onion seeds, if using.
 Once the mustard sputters, add the jalapeno, if using, curry leaves and the ginger-garlic-cumin paste.
 Saute for a minute or two.

 - Add the turmeric and coriander powder, stir to mix, then add the tamarind concentrate. and the blended sesame-peanut paste.
 Mix well and saute the paste over medium heat, stirring constantly, until the paste begins to come smoothly off the bottom of the skillet and appears to ooze oil.
 This should take about 7-8 minutes.